Integrating Workload Identity Manager with OpenShift Service Mesh¶

 The ServiceMeshMemberRoll contains a reference to the

-project (namespace) which we will create in the next step.
-This ensures that themaistra.io/member-of: istio-system
+test-project-1project (namespace) which we will create in the next step.
+This ensures that themaistra.io/member-of: istio-systemlabel will be added to the namespace when we create it.

 Step 11: Verify mTLS¶